obluda3/strikers2013-teambuilder/README.md

-# strikers2013-teambuilder
+# Inazuma Eleven GO Strikers 2013 Teambuilder

-Inazuma Eleven GO Strikers 2013 Teambuilder
+Tool to create IEGS2013 teams, it generates a gecko code.
+You can also save and load .stf teams.